Canker Sores (Aphthous Ulcers) in Children

 of aphthous stomatitis:

-- Painful sores in the mouth, usually inside the lips, on the cheeks, or on the tongue
+Painful sores in the mouth, often inside the lips, on the cheeks, or on the tongue

-- Sores that are covered with a yellow layer and have a red base
+Sores that are white or gray with a red border

-Canker sores usually heal in 7 to 14 days.
+Canker sores often heal in 7 to 14 days.
 They tend to come back.

 How are canker sores diagnosed in a child?

-Your child’s healthcare provider can usually make a diagnosis with a complete health
+Your child’s healthcare provider can often make a diagnosis with a full health history

-history and a physical exam.
-But he or she may also order these tests to rule out
+and a physical exam.
+But your child may also need these tests to rule out other causes:

 How are canker sores treated in a child?